Tomorrowland (festival): Tomorrowland Brasil

-As announced on July 20, 2014, by David Guetta's streamed Tomorrowland set to Brazil, and on the Tomorrowland website, the next edition to Tomorrowland Brasil was held on May 1–3, 2015 in Itu, São Paulo.
+As announced on 20 July 2014, by David Guetta's streamed Tomorrowland set to Brazil, and on the Tomorrowland website, the next edition to Tomorrowland Brasil was held on 1–3 May 2015 in Itu, São Paulo.
 Various DJ's performed such as W&W, Hardwell, Dimitri Vegas & Like Mike, Showtek, Steve Aoki, and many more main stage performers.
 Some of the stage hosts were Revealed Recordings, Dim Mak, Smash The House, Q-Dance, Super You & Me and many more.
 The mainstage again reused the "Book of Wisdom" theme.
 All 180,000 tickets sold out one day after being announced.

-The second edition of Tomorrowland Brasil took place once again at Itu in São Paulo, Brasil during April 21–23, 2016.
+The second edition of Tomorrowland Brasil took place once again at Itu in São Paulo, Brazil, on 21–23 April 2016.
 The lineup included Axwell & Ingrosso, Ferry Corsten, Laidback Luke, Loco Dice, Markus Schulz, Afrojack, Alesso, Armin van Buuren, Chris Lake, Infected Mushroom, Nicky Romero, Dimitri Vegas & Like Mike, Solomun, Steve Angello, and many others.

 In November 2016, it was announced that Tomorrowland Brasil would not return due to concerns over the country's economic instability.

-In December 2022, after a six-year hiatus, a new edition of the event was confirmed for October 12, 13 and 14, 2023.
+In December 2022, after a six-year hiatus, a new edition of the event was confirmed for 12, 13 and 14 October 2023.
+The 2023 edition of Tomorrowland Brasil sold out in under three hours.

+On Thursday, the first day of the 2023 edition, the festival was hit with bad weather.
+The grassy festival site turned into deep slippery mud and access roads collapsed due to the heavy traffic and large amounts of rainfall.
+To ensure safety, the second day of the festival was cancelled in order to get the event venue, Parque Maeda, and its access roads ready for the last festival day, Saturday.
+A replacement timetable was announced for festival visitors staying at Dreamville, the festival campsite, and a secondary stage was set up on the campsite, "stage 02".

+In October 2024, the fourth edition of the festival took place in Brazil from October 11 to 13 at Parque Maeda in São Paulo.
+The event featured hundreds of DJs, including Afrojack, Armin Van Buuren, Hardwell, Boris Brejcha, Dimitri Vegas, and Timmy Trumpet, along with a special drone show by DJ Alok.
+The 2024 edition attracted over 150,000 attendees over the course of the three-day festival.